Eric Bakhtiari: Kansas City Chiefs

 Bakhtiari was signed to the Kansas City Chiefs' practice squad on November 18, 2010.
 On December 3, he was released.
 On January 13, 2011, he signed with the Chiefs again; on August 29, however, he was waived/injured during the first round of preseason cuts and after passing through waivers unclaimed, was subsequently placed on injured reserve.
 After reaching an injury settlement, Bakhtiari was released.
 Despite being on their roster for the 2010 season, he never played in a game during his tenure with the Chiefs.

-Second stint with 49ers
+San Francisco 49ers (second stint)

 Bakhtiari was re-signed by the 49ers during the 2012 preseason.
 He played in the preseason as a backup to compete on the 53-man roster.
 After the end of the 2012 preseason, Bakhtiari was cut on August 31, 2012, with 27 other players.
 However, the 49ers later decided to sign him to a two-year contract.

 After releasing him earlier in the year, the 49ers re-signed Bakhtiari on December 12, 2012.
 On January 1, 2013, Bakhtiari was released by the 49ers to create a roster spot for kicker Billy Cundiff.
 Cundiff was signed to compete with struggling incumbent kicker David Akers.

 Personal life

 Bakhtiari is of Iranian and Icelandic descent.
-His younger brother David is an offensive tackle, who played at Colorado (2009–2012), and now plays for the Green Bay Packers.
+His younger brother David is an offensive tackle, who played at Colorado (2009–2012), and for the Green Bay Packers (2013–2023).